 Elizabeth Shea (01:17)

-So please take us back to where this all began.
+Yeah, I think that would be great.
+So, please take us back to where this all began.

 Houston Goodwin (01:21)

 Absolutely.
-So my journey in software started with Constellation Software. you know, Constellation Software is one of the number one acquirers of vertical market software in the world.
-And so, you know, got my hands in the operator seat early on in my career and was able to run a portfolio company owned by Constellation and, you know, got exposed to the operational excellence of companies as well as
+My journey in software started with Constellation Software which is one of the number one acquirers of vertical market software in the world.
+So, I got my hands in the operator seat early on in my career and was able to run a portfolio company owned by Constellation and got exposed to the operational excellence of companies as well as started my exposure to M&A. Constellation is always looking to buy companies.
+So, I was able to do that for a while and did that alongside my college roommate and really good friend who lives in the same city as I. We had worked together on and off for several years and several different roles.
+He had moved on to a publicly traded fintech company.

-to dedicate a large portion of our time and lives to. the current operating model and the group and the culture was just a really good fit for us.
-And so we found that with Better Impact, it was really great.
-I stepped in as CEO in November of 2024.
-So just right about a year and a half ago.
-And through that, Better Impact is a volunteer management system.
+Better Impact is a volunteer management system.
 Its mission was to help unlock the potential of volunteerism.
-So we had clients, everything from large hospital systems and governments and city parks, all the way down to very small volunteer only or one employee nonprofits.
-And our goal was to come alongside the people managing those volunteers and provide them software and solutions to help them recruit and engage and retain their volunteers. ⁓ So on that journey, obviously we're casting a little bit of vision of where we want to go.
+We had clients — everything from large hospital systems and governments and city parks, all the way down to very small volunteer nonprofits with only one or two employees.
+Our goal was to come alongside the people managing those volunteers and provide them with software and solutions to help them recruit and engage and retain their volunteers.
+On that journey, obviously we're casting a little bit of vision of where we want to go.
 It's such a great industry with such great people.

-other people alongside us that were kind of trying to accomplish the same cause.
-And so after reaching out and talking to some people, we decided, is there anyone where we would be better together?
-So one of those things where it's one plus one equals five.
-So coming together, we have, a little better scale, a little more professionalization and shared resources and shared data to really make the biggest impact possible in such an awesome industry that, really, deserves the best foot forward from a software perspective.
+We found that one thing it was missing was really some benchmarking and some data just kind of consolidating it.
+At Better Impact, we were tracking hundreds of millions of hours across multiple sectors for volunteerism.
+It became apparent quite quickly that there were a few other people in this space that overlapped us in some ways as competitors.
+But I always come from an abundance mindset.
+It was really other people alongside us that were kind of trying to accomplish the same cause.
+After reaching out and talking to some people, we thought, is there anyone where we would be better together?
+Could it be one of those things where one plus one equals five?
+Where coming together we have a little better scale, a little more professionalization, shared resources, and shared data to really make the biggest impact possible in such an awesome industry that really deserves the best foot forward from a software perspective.

-this just makes sense.
-We fit together, we play to each other's strengths. have complementary products and we're trying to accomplish the same mission.
-And so we felt that was a very special pairing. we're really excited for our clients, our employees in the market at large for what this means for them moving forward this year and into the next years.
+We really worked and did our diligence, and we finished the transaction in January of this year.
+So, we're about 90 days in post-transaction.
+And yeah, we're just really excited to be here.
+Really excited for what it means for our market.
+Like we don't have a role of strategy or like a big acquisition play, but we just felt like this just makes sense.
+We fit together; we play to each other's strengths.
+We have complementary products and we're trying to accomplish the same mission.
+So, we felt that was a very special pairing.
+We're really excited for our clients, our employees, and the market at large for what this means for them moving forward this year and into the next years.

 Elizabeth Shea (05:43)